fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_30.jpg)

-Figure 6.30: Example output when logging an exception with exc\_info.
+Caption: Example output when logging an exception with exc\_info.

 The error information now includes the message you passed in, but also the exception that was being handled with the traceback.
 This is so